miguecrea/GPP_Research/README.md

 ![ClusteringProblem](https://user-images.githubusercontent.com/114002276/211952501-823e8b1b-2bb5-48bc-91d5-725218d87515.gif)

-Adding a seek to the opposite side helped a lot, but the code started to look to complicated.
+Adding a seek to the opposite side helped a lot, but the code started to look too complicated.
 I came to the idea that I could use the current group center as the formation center and add another seek towards the end target.
 I combined both of the circle implementations for the "Loose movement".

 There after I searched for a way to implement the "Seek desired location" in the line formation, I simply replaced the Begin and End positions by an offseted position from the current group center.
-The result was realy great.
+The result was really great.

 ### Multiple lines

 Next step was implementing more than one line, the first method was to place the units in front of the center position in the first row and the others in the second row.
-This did not work out very wel, the main troubles were that the rows must contain the same ammount of agents, otherwise the whole group got pulled back. (the average position was pulled towards the larger group)
+This did not work out very wel, the main troubles were that the rows must contain the same amount of agents, otherwise the whole group got pulled back. (the average position was pulled towards the larger group)

 A second approach was to split the group in two separate groups, therefore I needed to create a manager, the "Formation" class.
 Once one of the settings in the UI is changed, the agents are redistributed to the best fittng group.
 I achieve this by sorting all agents by a criterium, for example how much forward.
 The math that helps in sorting like this is: dot product of the direction from an agent to the formation center with the forward vector of the formation, if this result is larger, it means the agent is in front, otherwise it is in the back.
 The center of our formation becomes the average position of the centers of the groups.